Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Results

 For each target, we train distinct models because of differences in values and their distributions.
-Since transmission and LDOS are continuous variables, a regression model is the natural choice.
+Since transmission and average-LDOS are continuous variables, a regression model is the natural choice.
 However,classification models require discrete labels. we discretized targets values by using $C=round[y]$ , where C present classes.
 Convert continuous values into categories, making classification possible.
-To have fair comparison, grid space of valuse for searching best hyperparameters has been set equal for all models, and optimized parameters selected from them.
-To avoiding overfitting, k-fold method by setting k to 5 has been applied.
-Table \ref{tab:hyperparameters} shows results of finetuning the models.
+To have a fair comparison, grid space of values for searching the best hyperparameters has been set equal for all models and optimized parameters selected from them.
+To avoid overfitting, the GroupKFold, method by setting k to 5 has been applied.
+Table \ref{tab:hyperparameters} shows results of the finetuning of models.

 We used scikit-learn to train and evaluate performance \cite{scikit-learn}.